Idalia weakens to a tropical storm after slamming Florida with 125 mph winds, flooding streets and cutting power - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “It got pretty gnarly for a while, but it was nothing compared to some of the other storms,” Wright said.

-The system remained a hurricane as it crossed into Georgia with top winds of 90 mph (150 mph), after drenching Florida mostly to the east of Tallahassee.
-Forecasters said it would punish the Carolinas overnight as a tropical storm.
+In Tallahassee, the power went out well before the center of the storm arrived, but the city avoided a direct hit.
+A giant oak tree next to the governor’s mansion split in half, covering the yard with debris.

-Jonathon Wick said he didn’t take the approaching hurricane seriously until Wednesday morning when he awoke to howling winds outside his home in Valdosta, Georgia.
-After plucking his young nephews from a trampoline in their back yard where waters were at his knees, they started piling into his car when a tree toppled right in front of the vehicle.
+In Valdosta, Georgia, Idalia’s fierce winds uprooted trees and sent rain flying sideways.
+Jonathon Wick said he didn’t take the approaching hurricane seriously until Wednesday morning, when he awoke to howling winds outside his home.
+After rescuing his young nephews from a trampoline in their back yard where the water rose to his knees, he brought them to his car and was climbing into the driver’s seat when a tree toppled right in front of the vehicle.

 “If that tree would have fell on the car, I would be dead,” said Wick, who ended up getting rescued by another family member.